MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-icomparableconcept-queryinterface.md

 ## -description

-Description: Retrieves pointers to the supported interfaces on an object.
+Retrieves pointers to the supported interfaces on an object.
 This method calls IUnknown::AddRef on the pointer it returns.

 For more information, see [IUnknown::QueryInterface](https://docs.microsoft.com/windows/desktop/api/Unknwn/nf-unknwn-iunknown-queryinterface(refiid_void)) and [Introduction to COM](https://docs.microsoft.com/cpp/atl/introduction-to-com).